Nylilsa/nylilsa.github.io/home.md

 [title=Nylilsa's GitHub page]
 # Nylilsa's GitHub page

 [hr_major]

-Hello there !
-I hope you are having a wonderful day today !
+Hello there, I hope you are having a wonderful day today !
 On website I want to provide game knowledge and resources to the Touhou community !
 This is a solo project of mine, meaning I did all the coding, research, design, more research, doing all the writing, etc., so excuse me if there are any inaccuracies !

-Additionally, there are a few guides written on various topics that may not necessarily be related to one another which can be found over on the Guides section in the sidebar.

-Currently, there are three main things on this site:
-1. Descriptions and explanations of Touhou glitches
-2. A WR progression page that covers all categories of almost all games
-3. Some guides that people have written

-All of the content can be found in the <button onclick="toggleSidebar()" class='url'>sidebar</button> !
+## About this Website
+[hr_minor]

+### World Record Progression

+There is a page titled [jumpto=#/wr]World Record Progression[/jumpto].
+The page is a [hl2]comprehensive Touhou world records tracker[/hl2], updated every so often.
+The page includes an interactive graph and a table of your selected game along with [hl2]replay support[/hl2] for most WR entries !
+Please feel free to check it out as this is the cumulation of about a year's worth of hard work from replay gathering, replay processing, file management, score gathering, etc. !

+### Bugs/Glitch

+This website's primary purpose was to be a [hl2]repository for all documented glitches[/hl2] I have been able to find and properly document of Touhou Project.
+This part is still Work In Progress: if you want to know more about a game's glitches it is best to [jumpto=#/home#contact]contact me personally[/jumpto].

+### Guides

+Sometimes I or other people will write [hl2]guides[/hl2].
+Those guides are posted on this website.
+If you wish for a Touhou-related guide of yours to be posted on this website, please [jumpto=#/home#contact]contact me[/jumpto] and we can talk about it.

 ## Contributors